-ESG (Environmental, Social, and Governance) investing has increased in popularity in recent years, and mandates for socially responsible investing have driven inflows.
+ESG (Environmental, Social, and Governance) investing has increased in popularity, as well as mandates for socially responsible investing have driven inflows.
 Most ESG investing, however, has focused on screening out undesirable stocks rather than systematic research into the risk and return characteristics of stocks with varying degrees of ESG exposure.
 ExtractAlpha’s ESGEvents dataset is designed to help quantitative managers derive measures of company behavior along ESG lines which can both help to satisfy ESG mandates and to build portfolios with favorable risk/return characteristics.
 ESGEvents also goes beyond traditional ESG measures to identify companies which have actively engaged in political activity, and those which have invested in innovation.

 ExtractAlpha has collected these eleven datasets from a variety of public sources, primarily from the websites of government agencies.
 In most cases the underlying data was not tagged to a traditional company or security identifier such as a CUSIP or ticker, so EA has built a matching algorithm to determine which security was associated with an event at the time of the event’s publication.
 Furthermore, the datasets vary in the timing of their updates, which are in some cases precisely scheduled and in other cases done sporadically.
 As such, the amount of ESGEvents data, completeness of the data, and quality of both the company tagging and the historical event timing can vary substantially across the underlying data sources.